svanderburg/php-sbdata/README.md

 the page we want to display.
 By default, this parameter is: `page`, but it can be changed to any other parameter name.

-We can use a `ParameterMap` to validate the `page` parameter as follows:
+We can use a `ParameterMap` to validate the `page` request parameter as follows:

 ```php
 $requestMap = new ParameterMap(array(